The Rise of Generative AI: Transforming Technology Offerings

 What's Next?
 Discover the Future of AI-Driven Offering Management!

 Curious about which AI-offering management practices are taking the lead in today’s industry?
-TSIA’s recent poll digs deeper into the nows and the nexts of AI implementation.
+TSIA’s recent poll digs deeper into the "nows" and the "nexts" of AI implementation.
 See the full results here.

 But why stop there?
 Dive deeper into offering management insights and comprehensive data views by becoming a member of TSIA’s Offering Management research practice.
 Already a proud TSIA member?
 Let's discuss the findings in real time!
 Reach out to us via your TSIA Member Resource Center.